Stobart Air: History

-Aer Arann

 Aer Arann was established in 1970 by James Coen and Ralph Langan to provide an island-hopping air service between Galway and the Aran Islands off the west coast of Ireland.
 Operations, using a single Britten-Norman Islander, began in August 1970.
 This service has since been moved to the less distant Connemara Airport and operates as Aer Arann Islands.
-As of 2023, it still uses Islander aircraft.
+As of 2026, it still uses Islander aircraft.

 The turning point for the airline was in 1994 when Pádraig Ó Céidigh and Eugene O'Kelly purchased the airline. Ó Céidigh and O'Kelly began to expand the airline's routes and fleet, launching scheduled services in 1998.
 Also in 1998, the Irish government awarded the airline the Public service obligation (PSO) route between Donegal Airport and Dublin Airport, followed by the PSO route between Sligo Airport and Dublin.

 In 2002, service to the United Kingdom and Jersey was introduced, followed by service to Lorient and Nantes in Brittany in 2004.